Genaios/TextMachina/README.md

 ## 🏭 Commercial Purposes
 ---
-Please, contact stuart.winter-tear@genaios.ai and marc.franco@genaios.ai if you are interested in using TextMachina for commercial purposes.
+Please, contact francisco.rangel@genaios.ai if you are interested in using TextMachina for commercial purposes.